Endogenous Epistemic Weighting under Heterogeneous Information: Abstract

 \section{Abstract}

-{ Collective decision-making can be viewed as the problem of aggregating multiple noisy information channels about an unknown state of the world.
-Classical epistemic justifications of majority rule rely on restrictive assumptions about the homogeneity and symmetry of these channels, which are often violated in realistic environments.
-This paper introduces the Epistemic Shared-Choice Mechanism (ESCM), a lightweight and auditable procedure that endogenously estimates issue-specific signal reliability and assigns bounded, decision-specific voting weights.
-Using central limit approximations, the paper provides an analytical comparison between ESCM and unweighted majority rule, showing how their relative epistemic performance depends on the distributional structure of information in the population, including unimodal competence distributions and segmented environments with informed minorities.
-The results indicate that endogenous and bounded epistemic weighting can improve collective accuracy by merging procedural and epistemic requirements.}
+{ Collective decision-making requires aggregating multiple noisy information channels about an unknown state of the world.
+Classical epistemic justifications of majority rule rely on homogeneity assumptions often violated when individual competences are heterogeneous.
+This paper studies endogenous epistemic weighting in binary collective decisions.
+It introduces the Epistemic Shared-Choice Mechanism (ESCM), a lightweight and auditable procedure that generates bounded, issue-specific voting weights from short informational assessments.
+Unlike likelihood-optimal rules, ESCM does not require ex ante knowledge of individual competences, but infers them endogenously while bounding individual influence.
+Using a central limit approximation under general regularity conditions, the paper establishes analytically that bounded competence-sensitive monotone weighting strictly increases the mean quality of the aggregate signal whenever competence is heterogeneous.
+Numerical comparisons under Beta-distributed and segmented mixture competence environments show that these mean gains are associated with higher signal-to-noise ratios and large-sample accuracy relative to unweighted majority rule.}

 \keywords{Epistemic democracy; information aggregation; Condorcet Jury Theorem; endogenous weighting; heterogeneous information; central limit approximation; social choice theory}